-Abstract
+Summary

-Streptomyces albidoflavus is a popular and genetically tractable platform strain used for natural product discovery and production via the expression of heterologous biosynthetic gene clusters (BGCs).
-However, its transcriptional regulatory network (TRN) and its impact on secondary metabolism is poorly understood.
-Here we characterized its TRN by applying an independent component analysis to a compendium of 218 high quality RNA-seq transcriptomes from both in-house and public sources spanning 88 unique growth conditions.
-We obtained 78 independently modulated sets of genes (iModulons) that quantitatively describe the TRN and its activity state across diverse conditions.
-Through analyses of condition-dependent TRN activity states, we (i) describe how the TRN adapts to different growth conditions, (ii) conduct a cross-species iModulon comparison, uncovering shared features and unique characteristics of the TRN across lineages, (iii) detail the transcriptional activation of several endogenous BGCs, including surugamide, minimycin and paulomycin, and (iv) infer potential functions of 40% of the uncharacterized genes in the S. albidoflavus genome.
-Our findings provide a comprehensive and quantitative understanding of the TRN of S. albidoflavus, providing a knowledge base for further exploration and experimental validation.
+Streptomyces albidoflavus is a widely used strain for natural product discovery and production through heterologous biosynthetic gene clusters (BGCs).
+However, the transcriptional regulatory network (TRN) and its impact on secondary metabolism remain poorly understood.
+Here we characterize the TRN using independent component analysis on 218 RNA-Seq transcriptomes across 88 unique growth conditions.
+We identify 78 independently modulated sets of genes (iModulons) that quantitatively describe the TRN across diverse conditions.
+Our analyses reveal (i) TRN adaptation to different growth conditions, (ii) conserved and unique characteristics of the TRN across diverse lineages, (iii) transcriptional activation of several endogenous BGCs, including surugamide, minimycin and paulomycin, and (iv) inferred functions of 40% of uncharacterized genes in the S. albidoflavus genome.
+These findings provide a comprehensive and quantitative understanding of the S. albidoflavus TRN, offering a knowledge base for further exploration and experimental validation.

 Introduction

-Streptomyces is a well-known genus of Gram-positive bacteria capable of producing diverse secondary (specialized) metabolites, including antibiotics, anticancer agents, and antifungals (11).
-These products are encoded in biosynthetic gene clusters (BGCs), with most Streptomyces species encoding 20-30 BGCs 2–5(2–5); Many BGCs, however, are not expressed in laboratory settings.
-Consequently, a more thorough understanding of the regulation of these BGCs may lead to activation of more BGCs and the discovery of more novel compounds 6,7(6, 7).
+Streptomyces is a well-known genus of Gram-positive bacteria capable of producing diverse secondary (specialized) metabolites, including antibiotics, anticancer agents, and antifungals1.
+These products are encoded in biosynthetic gene clusters (BGCs), with most Streptomyces species encoding 20-30 BGCs 2–5; Many BGCs, however, are not expressed in laboratory settings.
+Consequently, a more thorough understanding of the regulation of these BGCs may lead to activation of more BGCs and the discovery of more novel compounds 6,7.

 The production of secondary metabolites is controlled, in part, by the transcriptional regulatory network (TRN), which controls the expression of genes in response to genetic and environmental changes.
-Streptomyces genomes are often large (6 - 12 Mbp), and bottom-up approaches to characterize the TRN have revealed an intricate hierarchy of regulators — ranging from global to pleiotropic and local — that activate under specific growth conditions and developmental stages, reflecting the complex life cycle of Streptomyces 8–13(8–13).
-Streptomyces albidoflavus J1074 (previously Streptomyces albus J1074) is a well characterized and widely used heterologous host for studying cryptic Actinomycete BGCs and producing industrially important secondary metabolites 14–23(14–23).
-S. albidoflavus has one of the smallest Streptomyces genomes of 6.8 Mbp, containing around 23 endogenous BGCs 24(24).
-Moreover, it contains a large proportion of genomic regulators, including over 400 transcription factors and around 30 sigma factors 24(24).
+Streptomyces genomes are often large (6 - 12 Mbp), and bottom-up approaches to characterize the TRN have revealed an intricate hierarchy of regulators — ranging from global to pleiotropic and local — that activate under specific growth conditions and developmental stages, reflecting the complex life cycle of Streptomyces 8–13.
+Streptomyces albidoflavus (previously Streptomyces albus J1074) is a well characterized and widely used heterologous host for studying cryptic Actinomycete BGCs and producing industrially important secondary metabolites 14–23.
+S. albidoflavus has one of the smallest Streptomyces genomes of 6.8 Mbp, containing around 23 endogenous BGCs 24.
+Moreover, it contains a large proportion of genomic regulators, including over 400 transcription factors and around 30 sigma factors 24.
 The number of potential regulators together with the large genome present significant challenges for bottom-up approaches in characterizing the TRN on a large-scale.